stakrspace/blog/defi-decloud/README.md

 Flexible and Easy Deployment

 Applications can be deployed in a simple and easy manner on Akash DeCloud.
 The marketplace offers increased flexibility, with the possibility to switch to other computing resources provider without the usual friction.
 Deploying applications on Akash network is very easy, and shifting provider as well.
-Have a look at their documentation and some of the deployment examples.
-Here is a guide to deploy a Serum DEX on Akash.

 Blockchain-grade Privacy